buffaloj/AttractRepulseParticles/README.md

-# ProceduralAnimation
+# Attract Respulse Particles
-A JS demo that renders a procedurally animation fishy thing that follows the mouse
+A JS demo that moves particles according to a matrix of attraction or repulsion between particles.